yookue/plexus-spring-util/README.md

 ## License

-This code is under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0)
+This project is under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0)

 See the `NOTICE.txt` file for required notices and attributions.